KidPudel/learning-bot-creation/README.md

 https://docs.aiogram.dev/en/dev-3.x/api/methods/index.html

 # filters
-[filters](https://docs.aiogram.dev/en/dev-3.x/dispatcher/filters/command.html) are for events to be routed to the specific handler that match filter set
+[filters](https://docs.aiogram.dev/en/dev-3.x/dispatcher/filters/command.html) are for events (updates) to be routed to the specific handler that match filter set.

-the order is matter
+Searching filters is always stops on first match set of filters are passed (empty filters are always passses, so **the order is matter**) .
+By defauilt all updates has empty filter set, so all updates will be passed to the handler that has no filters